TRUST & TRANSPARENCY

 How the Water Quality Score is calculated

-Every ZIP report includes a Water Quality Score from 0–100 and a letter grade (A–F).
-The score is a summary of the regulatory and monitoring signals described above — it is not a lab test result and it is not a medical assessment.
-Here's how it works:
+Every city and ZIP report includes a Water Safety Score from 0–88 and a letter grade (A–F).
+The score blends EPA compliance with real-world concerns — hardness, PFAS detections, and contaminants above independent health guidelines (similar in spirit to the EWG Tap Water Database, which does not publish letter grades).
+It is not a lab test result and it is not a medical assessment.

 Starting point

 No public municipal water supply scores above 88.
-Even "clean" water has chlorine, disinfection byproducts, and trace unmonitored contaminants that federal testing doesn't fully capture.
-This floors the grade — no utility gets a perfect score.
+Even clean supplies have chlorine, disinfection byproducts, and trace detections federal testing does not fully capture.

 Deductions